transbioZI/dsMTLBase/README.md

 # Data upload, import and management

-The tutorial has been provided by the DataSHIELD team.
-Check ["Management data in Opal"](https://data2knowledge.atlassian.net/wiki/spaces/DSDEV/pages/12943477/Opal+management#Opalmanagement-DataSHIELDAdministration)
+For small-scale and uncompressed datasets, it is recommended to upload and import directly into DataSHIELD.
+Check ["Management data in Opal"](https://data2knowledge.atlassian.net/wiki/spaces/DSDEV/pages/12943477/Opal+management#Opalmanagement-DataSHIELDAdministration) for detail tutorial.
+For large-scale and compressed datasets, i.e. *.rda files in R,  it is recommended to attach the data sources using the R package [resources](https://opaldoc.obiba.org/en/latest/resources.html).
+The tutorial can be found [here](https://rpubs.com/jrgonzalezISGlobal/tutorial_resources)

 # Contact